ordina-jworks/ordina-jworks.github.io/_posts/2019-05-08-BA-and-Beyond.md

 <img alt="bad-ba-behaviours" src="{{ '/img/ba-and-beyond-2019/bad-ba-behaviours.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 500px;">

 Understanding that the BA is as much a member of the team as the others and that he or she is not the only one accountable for the communication between IT and Business, leads to better collaboration and is a great step towards agility, allowing all team members to be more confident and positive.
-Whatever your role in a project team; collaboration, transparency, confidence - in yourself and in your team mates - as well as clear communication are key factors to succeed together.
+Whatever your role in a project team; collaboration, transparency and confidence - in yourself and in your team mates - as well as clear communication are key factors to succeed together.

 Another difficulty in the BA role is having the right level of detail.
 Indeed it is sometimes difficult to have the right level of focus on the right things.